 When considering how we would interpret the Merger Code, there were two significant areas that we hoped to see shine through, which would be vital to community-based housing associations such as ours.
 There was the expectation that it would deliver what customers want, and also how a merger would align with our purpose.
 These are the fundamental issues for us as a recent stock transfer that was voted for because of the unique offer we made to making a difference locally.
 Knowing your numbers is essential – we know that the size of an organisation doesn’t dictate how efficient and cost effective you are, but understanding that enables you to assess the real and deliverable financial benefits of a merger and how this translates into customer benefit.

-Merging for the sake of giving leverage to another widely geographically spread organisation that is not able to borrow against its own assets, to develop outside of our community is neither attractive, nor does it advance our objectives of providing affordable homes that our community needs.
-Likewise, only developing homes that achieve a high rate of return, does not meet the needs of those on the lowest incomes, who need a subsidised rent.
-Redeveloping areas in a way that drives out local people, is not regeneration, but it might generate a greater financial return that some seem to value over their communities.
+Merging for the sake of giving leverage to another widely geographically spread organisation that is not able to borrow against its own assets in order to develop outside of our community is neither attractive nor does it advance our objectives of providing the affordable homes that our community needs.
+Likewise, only developing homes that achieve a high rate of return does not meet the needs of those on the lowest incomes, who need a subsidised rent.
+Redeveloping areas in a way that drives out local people is not regeneration, but it might generate a greater financial return that some seem to value over their communities.
 We are here because our customers voted for something different and we are delivering it, regardless of the challenges we face.

-Doing so would allow well run and community-focused organisations to compete against the large and increasingly faceless national providers for customers based on good old fashioned service, cost and trust.
-For many of our customers, it is not just about themselves, but they are also worried about where future generations live and therefore, their community and the availability of affordable housing options are really important.
+Doing so would allow well run and community-focused organisations to compete against the large and increasingly faceless national providers for customers based on good old-fashioned service, cost, and trust.
+For many of our customers, it is not just about themselves, but they are also worried about where future generations will live, and therefore their community and the availability of affordable housing options are really important.
 We are a young organisation but our brand is growing stronger day by day as our community sees and values our purpose.
-Mergers have their place, absolutely, but for an organisation such as ours which exists for local people, they can only truly work if they further the aspirations and needs of our shareholding members, customers and our local communities.
+Mergers absolutely have their place but for an organisation such as ours which exists for local people, they can only truly work if they further the aspirations and needs of our shareholding members, customers, and our local communities.